diqidoq/gimp-build-from-source-docs/README.md

 Preparation
 -----------

+We basically use 2 folders for Nordholts approach (of course there are others):

+ 1. First sub folder from the cloning of the git repository (will created automatically while cloning)
+ 2. Second sub folder for the later installation from the build

+NOTE: I personally recommend to seperate the whole gimp development version folder structure from the rest of the user folder.
+But you can choose what you want.
+You only need to fit the rest of the tutorial to your needs.

-We need basically 2 folders for Nordholts approach: one for the git clone (let's called it git) and one for the install from the build (let's call it build here).
-Both would best put in your user home folder and maybe under something grouping like a gimp-dev folder to sum it up and to sepereated it from your original Gimp release .gimp-2.8 config folder and the rest of your user folder:
+Following my attempt both would best be put in a grouping folder like `gimp-dev` inside your user folder to seperate it from your possible original Gimp release .gimp-2.8 config folder (Linux) and the rest of your user folder.
+You can achieve this in one single terminal command.
+The first sub folder doesn't need to be created manually.
+Let's call the second `install`.

-    mkdir -p ~/gimp-dev/git
-    mkdir -p ~/gimp-dev/build
+    mkdir -p ~/gimp-dev/install

-Now we clone Gimp development branch from git into the ~/gimp-dev/git folder (NOTE: this takes a while, it is a huge repo!):
+Now we clone Gimp development branch from git into the ~/gimp-dev folder, which will create a gimp folder inside `~/gimp-dev` (NOTE: this takes a while, it is a huge repo!):

-    git clone git://git.gnome.org/gimp git
+    cd ~/gimp-dev && git clone git://git.gnome.org/gimp

 In the meantime we can prepare our configuration for the later autogen and make install process in another terminal.
-Nordholts prefers to use autoconf and its sidecar file called config.site, which does not need to confuse you, like it did with me the first time.
+Nordholts prefers to use autoconf and its sidecar file called `config.site`, which does not need to confuse you, like it did with me the first time.
 All you got to do (regarding our folder example from above) is to put the following (code block below) into this file and place it under /home/yourusername/gimp-dev/build/share/config.site (based on our example folder structure):

     # content of /home/yourusername/gimp-dev/build/share/config.site
     PREFIX=/home/yourusername/gimp-dev/build